 - Most importantly, in the absence of a tooth, that area of the the jaw undergoes a process called resorption, in which the bone which supported the lost tooth begins to dissolve.
 Dental implants are the only method of restoration that stimulates the growth of the natural bone where the tooth was lost.

 Before moving forward with dental implants, Dr. Mullins screens all candidates for health conditions that could affect the bone’s healing process.
-Contact us today to find out if the My Teeth Today dental implant system is right for you.
+Contact us today or complete the form below to find out if the My Teeth Today dental implant system is right for you.

 Are you considering dental implants?
 Ask us your questions in the comments below!